 What's the food like in Bulgaria?

-Bulgarian cuisine is typical of the cuisine found in southeastern Europe with salads favoured for appetizers and a love of soups and pastries.
-Dairy products feature prominently with yoghurt and cheese used in many of Bulgaria's most popular dishes.
+Bulgarian cuisine is typical of the cuisine found in southeastern Europe with salads favored for appetizers and a love of soups and pastries.
+Dairy products feature prominently with yogurt and cheese used in many of Bulgaria's most popular dishes.
 The diverse geography and climate of Bulgaria allows a wide range of herbs, spices and vegetables to thrive and such ingredients are used to great effect in Bulgarian cuisine including chubritsa a herb similar to oregano and used liberally in soups, stews and breads.

 Pork is the most popular meat in Bulgaria though lamb, goat meat, beef and chicken are also available.
-Grilling is the favoured cooking method and seasoned meatballs, kebabs and sausages are widely available.
+Grilling is the favored cooking method and seasoned meatballs, kebabs and sausages are widely available.
 Cured meats are also often served as an appetizer.
 Along the Black Sea coast you can enjoy freshly prepared mackerel scad, bonito and mussels.
 The Bulgarian fish stew of ribena chorba is cooked with either fresh or saltwater fish and seasoned with thyme.